tomo7788/tomo7788.github.io/mydoc/mydoc_alerts.md

 They function the same except they have a different color, icon, and alert word.
 You include the different types by selecting the include template you want.
 Here are samples of each alert:

-{% include note.html content="This is my note." %}
+{% include note.html content="This is mprdiiiime." %}

 {% include tip.html content="This is my tip." %}